Mouthbrooders. Homebound Publications. Release date: June 2019.

 Release of Reconnaissance, April 7, 2015.
 Pre-order begins March 2015 from Homebound Publications.

-Recent Journal Publications and Awards
+Additional Journal Publications and Awards

 “Solving for the Unknown.”
 Second Prize Connecticut River Review Contest, Fall 2015, Connecticut Poetry Society.